stevencorona/yuri/README.md

 Provide a clean fork/drop-in replacement of the Mithia server that is 100% compatible with existing LUA files and database.
 Slowly improve the codebase from spaghetti C to C11 to Rust.

+### Benefits over Mithia
+- Builds/runs as a 64-bit binary on a modern toolchain
+- Significantly cleaned up, unsafe C being removed (buffer overflows, etc), down to 6K compiler warnings from >10K with a goal of 0
+- Dead code is actively being removed.
+Existing code refactored and ported to Rust
+- Eventual goal of async networking and moving database writes to an independent thread for higher performance

 ## Building from source

 You will need to a C compiler for the Mithia Code.
 We currently target `clang`, but gcc should work fine as well.